 If the policies of the School of Mathematics and Statistics in any way conflict with any University policy, then the University policy applies.

 The University has policies for special consideration that are followed by the School of Mathematics and Statistics.
-In addition, the School has its own policies as follows.

 "Illness" includes all medical conditions that may affect a student's performance, including depression and similar illnesses.